 - Prices, phone, and local address

-Managing a website with multiple languages is tedious task hence it’s recommended that you a choose a web content management system that provides multi-lingual support.
+Managing a website with multiple languages is a tedious task hence it’s recommended that you choose a web content management system that provides multi-lingual support.
 Most advanced content management systems like Adobe Experience Manager, Site Core, SDL etc provide multi-lingual support.
-Open source content management systems like Magento, WordPress and Joomla also have extensions which help provide multi-lingual support.
+Open-source content management systems like Magento, WordPress, and Joomla also have extensions that help provide multi-lingual support.

 International SEO Fundamentals – Geo Location

 You can detect the location via the IP address of the user and target the relevant international version of the site to the user.
 Alternatively, you can also redirect the user to a relevant page based on the IP or browser language settings using a 302 redirect.

 The hosting location is also one of the key factors that Google & other search engines use to rank the local version of your site for relevant search queries.
 Local hosting coupled with ccTLDs give you an added advantage however this come at a price hence has to be considered based on your strategy & budgets.
 If you are using a CDN (Content Delivery Network), then local hosting or a local IP address might not be necessary.

 Developers have to configure the location under ‘International Targeting’ settings in Search Traffic Tab on Google Search Console (GSC).
 GSC usually detects the hreflang tag which makes things easier.
 Bing & Yandex also allow developers to enter the location in the webmaster settings.

 We couldn’t have completed this article without reading and understanding the complexities of International SEO from the list of articles mentioned below: